 This is a tale of transformation.
-It draws its figures from a strong, very young 'nature' orientation- the spirit(s) that dwell therein- a secular altruistic materialism waged against Art and high Religion (revealing, at least, some of the magics and disciplines that course through those veins).
+It draws its figures from a strong, very young 'nature' orientation- the spirit(s) that dwell therein- and a secular altruistic materialism pitted against Art and high Religion (revealing, at least, some of the magics and disciplines that course through those veins).
 Nature is reaffirmed and vast inner landscapes traversed- capitals and wilderness of the physical globe as well.
 Darkest darkness faced, and the most intimate lights struck.

 Be careful, you too might be transformed!

 -67.
 [5.67 Ecstasis I]: Love in the Wild-